 When I heard about the opportunity to explore Bangkok’s countryside trails with Asia bike tour specialists, Grasshopper Adventures, I was intrigued, yet sceptical.
 At first glance, and even on a first visit, Bangkok in no way appears rural.
 So where exactly would we find it?

-Cycling long distance in Southeast Asia became a regular hobby – my most arduous expedition being a seven-hour bike ride to the jungle temple in Cambodia.
-It’s one of the best ways to encounter the off the beaten track towns, villages and paths leading to the heart of a destination you otherwise wouldn’t find without local knowledge.
+Cycling long distance in Southeast Asia became a regular hobby – my most arduous expedition being a seven-hour bike ride to the Beng Mealea jungle temple in Cambodia.
+It’s one of the best ways to encounter harder-to-reach towns, villages, and paths leading to the heart of a destination you otherwise wouldn’t find without local knowledge.

 When I set off on my bike in Bangkok, I never expected to see a completely different side of the city – a serene expanse of green fields, pockets of forest and winding narrow alleyways of communities that reminded me of the hutongs in Beijing.
 I guess I had been wrong about Bangkok all along – it isn’t just a bustling, sprawling city.